seabopo/PowerShell-Toolkit/README.md

 # PowerShellToolkit
 A PowerShell module of helper functions.
+These functions are primarily intended for use in larger workflows where many functions are called, lots of data is collected and verbose logging is required.

 ## Write-StatusMessage
-A Write-Host wrapper function that that bundles multiple debugging events into a single call.
+A Write-Host wrapper function that that bundles multiple debugging events into a single call, increasing log readability while decreasing the number of calls required.

 Messages can:
  - Be colorized by type (Success, Warning Error, etc...)